 “From the Creek and springs?”
 I asked.

 Fred firmly shook his head from side to side.
 “My friend, you meet me on the trail tomorrow, I’ll show you where to get water.”

 We met early the next morning so we could walk the trail and chat before my eight-hour drive back to Brisbane.
-The Ranger Station was still in sight when the first few curious walkers tagged on to our casual arrangement attracted by Fred’s charismatic persona and elementary style.
+The Ranger Station was still in sight when the first few curious walkers tagged on to our casual arrangement.
 More soon followed on and he was happy to oblige.
 Fred makes time for everyone in his ticktock-free world.

-Unfortunately though, time caught up with me.
-Fred suddenly remembered he hadn’t shown me how to get water.
-I didn’t want to take him away from his captivated crowd so I thanked him for his time, but Fred was already kneeling down digging the soil away from a clump of grass right beside the trail to reveal a plump white root.
+Unfortunately, time caught up with me before I could get my water tip.
+I apologised for leaving and thanked him for sharing his knowledge.
+Fred knelt down and dug the soil away from a clump of grass right beside the trail to reveal a plump white root.